agungnursatria/regexpattern/README.md

 # RegexPattern

-Flutter list of regex pattern with purpose for string validation.
+Flutter collection of regex pattern with purpose for string validation.

 ## Getting Started